Bolboa/Image-Repo/README.md

 > objects in parts.
 These object parts can be uploaded independently, in
 > any order, and in parallel.
 You can use a multipart upload for objects
 > from 5 MB to 5 TB in size.

+It is extremely unlikely for an image to be **5TB**, however a zip file has virtually no size constraint, so theoretically it is possible for us to receive a zip file ranging in the terabytes.
+Inside a zip file, the images can be of any size so for each image within the zip, it may still be necessary to do a _multipart_ upload.